Embroidery is beautiful and adds quality, durability, and elegance to any project.

-Custom designs should be simple to embroider, but you still need to prepare high-quality resolution images with at least 300 DPI.
-Follow these recommended dimensions:
+Custom designs should be simple to embroider, but you still need to prepare high-quality resolution images.
+The recommended file resolution for embroidery is at least 300 DPI.
+Follow these design recommendations:

-- Use only the 16 thread colors in the template, with no gradients.
+- Use only primary thread colors in the template, and avoid color gradients.

 After creating your embroidery pattern or design according to the template and specifications, export it as a high-quality resolution PNG (with a transparent background) or JPEG file with at least 300 DPI.
 Don’t worry about digitization at this point.

 4. Upload Your File to the Mockup Generator

 Now that your artwork is designed with a clear template, you can upload the custom embroidery pattern and get it printed on an embroidery machine.

 Make sure to double-check accepted file types from the machine specifications or from the instructions listed by Print Providers and other embroidery services.